mpeeples2008/ArchNetSci/_book/05-visualization.md

 <img src="05-visualization_files/figure-html/Fig6_8-1.png" width="672" />

-### Figure 6.9: Heirarchical Graph Layouts {#Figure_6_9}
+### Figure 6.9: Heirarchical Graph Layouts {- #Figure_6_9}

 Fig. 6.9.
-Examples of visualizations based on hierarchical graph data.
-A) Graph with nodes color coded by hierarchical level.
-B) Bubble plot where nodes are scaled proportional to the sub-group size.
-C) Dendrogram of hierarchical cluster data.
-D) Radial graph with edges bundled based on similarity in relations.
-Edges are color coded such that they are red at the origin and purple at the destination to help visualize direction.
+Examples of visualisations based on hierarchical graph data. (a) Graph with nodes colour-coded by hierarchical level. (b) Bubble plot where nodes are scaled proportional to the sub-group size. (c) Dendrogram of hierarchical cluster data. (d) Radial graph with edges bundled based on similarity in relations.
+Edges are colour-coded such that they are red at the origin and purple at the destination to help visualise direction.

 These graphs are based on a hierarchical graph that was created by assigning nodes to the leaves of a hierarchical cluster analysis performed on the Cibola ceramic technological cluster data.
 The data for 6.9d were randomly generated following an example on the R Graph Gallery.
 [Use these data](data/Figure6_9.Rdata) to follow along.